pghvlaans/ncspot-slackbuild/README.md

 **Sources**

-Being a rust-based project, hundreds of "crates" are included among the sources. `source ncspot.info` and `wget $DOWNLOAD` simplify the task of downloading considerably!
+Being a `rust`-based project, hundreds of "crates" are included among the sources. `source ncspot.info` and `wget $DOWNLOAD` simplify the task of downloading considerably!

 **Dependencies**